Hullow/MiniRT/Documentation/Journal-fallan.md

 We chose to not use the material.ambient component but rather the ambient light only.
 - Shadow tests now pass with new rt_lighting and update test_default_scene.
 But this doesn't fix our shadow problem.

+- To do:
+    - start by investigating shadows from decentered sphere (-2,0,0), or:
+	- sphere on plane with shadow on itself: `../Sources/scenes/scene-sphere-plane.rt`

+=> added boolean `is_present` to t_inter.
+Changes result; I get a nice disk with no nuance if we check for `hit.t < distance`, and the same "inverted shadow" as before if we check `hit.t > distance`